James Myers Thompson (September 27, 1906 April 7, 1977) was an American author and screenwriter, known for his pulp crime fiction.

 Adaptations of Thompson novels

-- Série noire — 1979 French film that adapted A Hell of a Woman, starring Patrick Dewaere
+- Série noire — 1979 French film that adapted A Hell of a Woman with a Setting Update to France of The '70s, starring Patrick Dewaere

 - Coup de Torchon — 1981 French film that adapted Pop.
-1280, with a setting update from the pre-WWI American South to 1938 French West Africa
+1280, with a Setting Update from the pre-WWI American South to 1938 French West Africa, starring Philippe Noiret and Isabelle Huppert.

 - The Grifters — 1990 film